AliNuri00/Email-Sender/README.md

 # Email-Sender
-This is an email sender made with python for use libraries which used in project
+This is an email sender made with python. for use This project install libraries which used in project